 Category 1A2c refer to the stationary combustion emissions from the chemical and petrochemical sectors.
 Emissions from this category are calculated on the basis of fuel consumption and the relevant emission factors and they are due to the auto production of energy and heat for the production processes.
 Natural gas and petrochemical gases are prevalently used in gas turbine plants.
-It is not level and trend key category for any pollutant.
+It is not level key category for any pollutant, while 1A2c is a key category at trend assessment for NOx and SOx.
 Emissions from the production processes are reported in the relevant IPPU sub sector.
 SO_X, NO_X and PM10 emission factors are country specific and derive from the communications of the main operators in the framework of the EPRTR and LCP framework while fuel consumption at plant level are provided in the ETS together with CO2 emissions.